 You see, I don’t believe that you need a J.O.B. to create resources for your family.
 No way.
 I believe that every penny you save, that my friend, is INCOME!
 It’s not going out; it’s coming and staying in.
 It’s IN-COME!

-So brave little no-hair-salon-experience-what-so-ever me, went on YouTube and found a couple how-to video’s.
+So brave little no-hair-salon-experience-what-so-ever me, went on YouTube and found a couple DIY haircuts how-to video’s.
 I tried one; didn’t care for it, but this one, I totally fell in love with.
-She made it seem so easy and I thought to myself, “I could do that.”
+She made it seem so easy to cut medium to long hair and I thought to myself, “I could do that.”

 But was I REALLY going to cut my own hair?
 If you know me, I’m totally a hair salon snob.
 Only the BEST for me.
 High end, upscale, nothing less.
 To me, my hair is worth it.
 I figured, eh, what the heck.
 If I totally mess it up, I can just go in to the hair stylist, tell her my daughter got ahold of the scissors and cut my hair (totally kidding!)
 What did I have to lose?
 Oh yeah, $160/year! 😉